ls1intum/Artemis/docs/dev/guidelines/client.rst

 10. Labels
 ==========

-Use labels to explain inputs like text fields and checkboxes.
+Use labels to caption inputs like text fields and checkboxes.
-Labels help screen readers to associate the label with the input.
+Associated labels help screen readers to read out the text of the label when the input is focused.
-Additionally they allow the label to act as an input themself (e.g. the label also activates the checkbox).
+Additionally they allow the label to act as an input itself (e.g. the label also activates the checkbox).
 Make sure to associate them by putting the input inside the label component or by adding the for attribute in the label referencing the id of the input.

 Do one of these: